Skip to Content

 • When the list is complete, add up the daily power consumption of each appliance to tabulate your total power consumption (in amp hours) per day.

-• Once you have your total power consumption for the day, select a battery (or batteries) with a high enough amp-hour rating to cover your electrical needs.
+• Once you have added up your total power consumption for the day, select a battery (or batteries) with a high enough amp-hour rating to cover your electrical demands.

-• Since lead acid batteries are typically discharged to about 50% of their total capacity, you'll need to divide the battery's listed number of amp hours by two.
+• It's recommended by most battery manufacturers that your batteries are not discharged more than 50% of their total capacity, especially for lead-acid batteries, for the best lifespans.
+In this case, you'll need to divide the battery's listed number of amp hours by two.
 This will give you the actual usable capacity for the battery.
-For example, a 100Ah battery will only provide you with 50Ah of usable capacity.
+For example, a 100Ah battery will only provide you with 50Ah of usable capacity before it needs to be recharged.

 Batteries Plus is Your RV Battery Headquarters

 Still have questions?
-No problem, our blog has plenty of additional information.
-Some related topics include "What Does 100Ah Mean on a Battery?" and "How to Maintain Your Boat or RV Battery Over the Winter."
-Or, stop into your nearest Batteries Plus and ask your questions face-to-face.
+No problem!
+Stop into your nearest Batteries Plus and ask your questions face-to-face, or visit our blog has plenty of additional information to help you make an informed buying decision.
+Some related topics include "What Does 100Ah Mean on a Battery?", "How to Maintain Your Boat or RV Battery Over the Winter" and much more.

 Need batteries or battery service?